 Step 1: Get a line of credit

 In order to establish credit history, you need to have a form of credit.
 The simplest way for you to begin will be to open a credit card.
-If your score is low or non-existent, then you’ll need to apply for a secured card or a store card.
+If your score is low or non-existent, you’ll need to apply for a secured or store card.

 Secured Card: You’ll use your own money as collateral by putting down a deposit of a few hundred dollars with the bank.
 Typically, that amount will then be your credit limit.
 Once you prove you’re responsible, you can get back your deposit and upgrade to a regular credit card.
 [Read more here]

 Store Card: People with a low credit score can often still get store cards because banks are more likely to approve users who apply through the store.
-The catch is that the interest rates are often very high if you can’t make your payments.
+The catch is that the interest rates are often very high.
 [Read more here]

 Step 2: Keep your utilization rate low

-We recommend you make one small purchase (hello, pack of gum) a month to keep your utilization low and help increase your credit score at a faster rate.
+We recommend you make one small purchase a month to keep your utilization low and help increase your credit score at a faster rate.

 Step 3: Pay in full, and on time, each month

 The easiest way to prove you’re responsible is to only charge what you can afford.
 Never use your credit card to buy an item you won’t be able to pay off on time and in full each month.